 A cytokine storm, also called cytokine release syndrome (CRS), is a fairly rare and severe syndrome that is a complication of some diseases or even a side effect of some pharmaceutical drugs.
 Cytokine storms happen when the immune system becomes over-activated and releases a “storm” of cytokines, causing a snowball effect of inflammation in the body.
 This is seen in the last stages of an infection and can be fatal.

-SARS, MERS, and the current novel strain of coronavirus (SARS CoV-2, which causes the Covid-19 infection) can all lead to cytokine storms in more critical cases.
+SARS, and MERS can all lead to cytokine storms in more critical cases.

 Again, there is a lot more information about cytokine storms readily available in this article.